praxik/EZQ/Processor_Config_Details.md

 Any configuration option marked as *Overridable* can be overridden by embedding EZQ directives into a message.
-These directives should be in YAML format using the key EZQ.
+These directives should be in YAML format using the key EZQ, and should appear in an explicit YAML document block.
 For example:

+    ---
     EZQ:
      store_message: true
      keep_trail: true

-Overridden settings only stay overridden for the duration of the message which overrode them, unless marked as *Overridable:sticky*

-If +receive_queue_type+ is set to to "raw", then EZQ directives can be safely added by putting a YAML block like this at the *head* of the message:

-    ---
-    EZQ:
-     option1: value1
-     option2: value2
     ...

 The `---` and `...` mark the block as YAML.
 EZQ will strip out this entire block